New build developers

 Kensa Utilities: Standard Contracts

 The set of legal documents are designed to ensure you receive all of the services required to ensure a performant, affordable and reliable shared ground array feeding your properties, whilst ensuring our assets are protected and we’re able to recover our investment over the length of the agreement.

-Connection Agreement: Mostly pre-commissioning, ensuring Kensa Utilities delivers a shared ground array, and is compensated for delay/abandonment pre-commissioning.
+Connection Agreement: Ensuring Kensa Utilities delivers a shared ground array on schedule, and is compensated for developer delay/abandonment pre-commissioning.
+Parties: KUL and customer

 - Obligation on Kensa Utilities to ensure installation of the shared ground array to required standards, and in line with the site program

 - Obligation for client to start paying the standing charge from the agreed date if the client delays the program (outside of Kensa Utilities’ control).
-This agreed date is the initial target commissioning date for the heat pumps.
+This agreed date is within 12 months from the deployment of the first array.